nus-cs2103-AY2223S1/tp/docs/UserGuide.md

-# 👾 MineFriends User Guide
+# 👾 Minefriends User Guide

-MineFriends is an address book for you to find friends to play Minecraft multiplayer with, at the right time, with the right game modes and on the right servers.
+Minefriends is an address book for you to find friends to play Minecraft multiplayer with, at the right time, with the right game modes and on the right servers.

 This user guide will help you get started with Minefriends and get to know what it can do for you.